samssausages/unraid-install-sslcert/README.md

 # Install
 - Use User-Scripts and set a cron schedule, ideally for 60 days.
 Set your letsencrypt renewal to 59 days.
-- Enable SSH on pfsense:
-    1. Create new user named "user" in pfsense
-    2. Add Effective Privileges "admins"
-    3. Add your SSH Key to the "Authorized Keys" section
  - Enable SSH on Unraid:
     1. Generate SSH key
 ```